 According to the IDD, the European Commission had to review the Directive by 23 February 2021.
 In this context, it had to publish a report on the application of IDD Article 1 and a general survey of the practical application of IDD rules taking due account of developments in the retail investment products markets.
 Because of the late adoption of the Directive and then the Covid-19 crisis, these reports have been postponed.

 According to the IDD, EIOPA was also required to prepare a report to assess the application of the IDD by the end of 2020.
-EIOPA postponed the delivery of this report to Q1 2022, mainly because of the delayed transposition and application date of the IDD and the impact of the COVID-19 pandemic.
+It postponed the delivery of this report mainly because of the delayed transposition and application date of the IDD and the impact of the COVID-19 pandemic.
 In January 2022, EIOPA started to work on its second IDD application report, which is expected to be published by the beginning of 2024 (see below).